CCDirectLink/crosscode-re-docs/entities/spawnable/door.md

         // will become transparent if true
         "hideCondition": VarCondition,

+        // event to play if player enters door and
+        // blockEvenCondition evaluates to true
         "blockEvent": Event,

         "blockEventCondition": VarCondition,

-        // Dependent on the area-style
+        // Dependent on the mapStyle
-        // what variation of a door you can get "variation": DoorVariation,
+        // what variation of a door you can get
+        // ignored if the doorType has hardcoded anims "variation": DoorVariation,

         "transitionType": DoorTransitionTypes,